This is the multi-page printable view of this section. Click here to print.

 Create project groupYou can create a new project group.

-Project group nameRepresents the project group name.
+Project group nameIndicates the project group name.

-Tenant nameIndicates the tenant name.
+Tenant nameRepresents the tenant name.

-Project Group ManagementNavigate to the Project Group page.
+Project Group ManagementNavigate to the project group page.

 Release ManagementGo to the release management page.

-Create ProjectYou can create a new project.
+Create projectYou can create a new project.

 Project DetailsAll projects the user has permission for are displayed

-• Click to go to the project’s dashboard page
+• Click to go to the project’s Dashboard page

 Go to the user guideGo to the user guide page.